 When inhaled into the lungs, NAC may cause tightness in the chest, numbness of the mouth, runny nose, and drowsiness.
 It may make asthma symptoms worse.
-People with asthma who are taking NAC should be watched closely by their doctor.
+People with asthma who are taking NAC should be watched closely by their doctors.

 Medications that suppress the immune system -- Treatment with NAC may strengthen the effects of some medications that suppress the immune system, such as azathioprine (Imuran), cyclophosphamide (Cytoxan), or prednisone (Deltasone).
 Do not take NAC with these medications without talking to your doctor first.

 Nitroglycerin and isosorbide -- NAC may strengthen the effect of nitroglycerin and isosorbide (Isordil), two medications commonly used to treat chest pain.
 But this combination may also raise the risk of side effects, such as severe headaches, and may lead to abnormally low blood pressure.
 Do not take NAC with these medications unless your doctor tells you to do so.

 Oxiconazole -- Using NAC on the skin strengthens the effect of oxiconazole (Oxistat), an antifungal medication used for athlete's foot.

 Activated charcoal -- may make NAC less effective.

 Adair JC, Knoefel JE, Morgan N. Controlled trial of N-acetylcysteine for patients with probable Alzheimer's disease.
 Neurology.
 2001;57(8):1515-1517.

 Ames BN.
 Micronutrient deficiencies: A major cause of DNA damage.
 Ann NY Acad Sci.
 2000;889:87-106.